Decision IntelDecision Intel

 Thirty-plus cognitive biases.
 Every detection citable.

-Our taxonomy is published openly at /taxonomy (DI-B-001 through DI-B-020), extended with eleven strategy-specific biases drawn from Stanford VC and PE decision research.
+Our taxonomy is published openly at /taxonomy (DI-B-001 onward, growing as the Kahneman-Klein paper-application sprint lands new detectors), extended with eleven strategy-specific biases drawn from Stanford VC and PE decision research.
 Every detection comes back with an excerpt, a severity, and a confidence score.

 30+cognitive biases